-Since 1992, the Republic has ratified 51 treaties for the promotion and protection of investments, 44 of which are enforced.
-The Republic has ratified such treaties with each of Armenia, Austria, Azerbaijan, Bahrain, Belarus, Belgium/Luxembourg, Benin, Bulgaria, Canada, Chad, Chile, China, Cuba, Cyprus, Czech Republic, Egypt, Finland, France, Gabon, Germany, Greece, Guinea, Hungary, Iceland, Iran, Italy, Jordan, South Korea, Kuwait, Malaysia, Mauritania, Morocco, the Netherlands, the OPEC Fund, the Organization of the Islamic Conference, Pakistan, Romania, Russia, Slovakia, Spain, Sudan, Sultanate of Oman, Sweden, Switzerland, Syria, Tunisia, Turkey, Ukraine, the United Arab Emirates, the United Kingdom and Yemen.
-The Republic has also signed treaties for the avoidance of double taxation with 33 countries, 28 of which are enforced.
+Since 1992, the Republic has ratified just over 50 treaties for the promotion and protection of investments, most of which are in effect.
+The Republic has ratified such treaties with each of Armenia, Austria, Azerbaijan, Bahrain, Belarus, Belgium/Luxembourg, Benin, Bulgaria, Canada, Chad, Chile, China, Cuba, Cyprus, Czech Republic, Egypt, Finland, France, Gabon, Germany, Greece, Guinea, Hungary, Iceland, Iran, Italy, Jordan, South Korea, Kuwait, Malaysia, Mauritania, Morocco, the Netherlands, the Organization of the Petroleum Exporting Countries ("OPEC") Fund, the Organization of the Islamic Conference, Pakistan, Romania, Russia, Slovakia, Spain, Sudan, Sultanate of Oman, Sweden, Switzerland, Syria, Tunisia, Turkey, Ukraine, the United Arab Emirates, the United Kingdom and Yemen.
+The Republic has also signed treaties for the avoidance of double taxation with 32 countries, 28 of which are in effect.

 On June 17, 2002, the Republic signed an association agreement with the EU, as part of the Euro-Mediterranean Partnership initiative, which Parliament ratified on December 12, 2002.
 An Interim Agreement on trade and trade-related provisions entered into effect in March 2003.
 As a result, since that date, Lebanese industrial and most agricultural products (within the limits of tariff quotas) enjoy free access to the EU market, while the progressive elimination of tariffs on EU imports into Lebanon is to occur between 2008 and 2014.
 The ratification of the EU-Lebanon Association Agreement (the "Association Agreement") by the EU Member States was completed in April 2006 and accordingly it has replaced the Interim Agreement.
 The EU is one of the Republic's major trading partners.
 The Association Agreement establishes, among other areas of cooperation, the necessary conditions for progressive and reciprocal liberalization of trade in goods with a view to establishing a bilateral free trade area, and includes relevant provisions on customs cooperation, competition, protection of intellectual, industrial and commercial property, and services.
-Negotiations on the liberalization of agricultural and fishery products will start in due course in the context of the Rabat roadmap and the Euromed work program, thus leading to the establishment of the free trade area in 2010.
-Under the Neighborhood Policy Action Plan, adopted in January 2007, a number of specific trade and trade-related actions have been agreed upon between the Republic and the EU with the objective of further liberalization and development of sectoral policies with the aim to upgrade Lebanese standards and facilitate the implementation of the Association Agreement.
-Meetings of the Association subcommittees on Trade Industry and Services, Internal Markets and Economic and Financial Affairs took place in November 2009.
+Under the Neighborhood Policy Action Plan, adopted in January 2007, a number of specific trade and trade-related actions have been agreed upon between the Republic and the EU with the objective of further liberalization and development of sectoral policies with the aim of facilitating the implementation of the Association Agreement.

-The Republic applied for membership in the WTO and was granted observer status in April 1999.
+The Republic applied for membership in the World Trade Organisation (the "WTO") and was granted observer status in April 1999.
 In 2001, the Government submitted to the WTO the Memorandum of Foreign Trade Regime as a second step toward its accession.
 In October 2002, the Government entered into negotiations with the WTO for full membership and has provided replies to queries presented to-date by member states.
 To date, seven Working Party meetings have taken place in Geneva, the most recent of which was in October 2009. in which the Working Party reviewed the Republic's responses to the issues raised by member states.

 In June 2004, the Republic entered into a free trade agreement with the European Free Trade Association ("EFTA"), which consists of Switzerland, Liechtenstein, Norway and Iceland.
-The Agreement was entered into force on January 1, 2007.
-The EFTA-Lebanon Free Trade Agreement covers trade in industrial goods, including fish and other marine products, as well as processed agricultural products.
+The agreement entered into force on January 1, 2007 and covers trade in industrial goods, including fish and other marine products, as well as processed agricultural products.